-The word "doula" comes from ancient Greek and refers to a female servant.
+The word "doula" originated in ancient Greek and referred to a female servant.
 Today, doula refers to a skilled birth attendant.
-Until the Victorian Era, when birth became mostly a hospital affair, birth was largely a woman-attended event as in the above painting by Joseph Witkowski.
-In the United States, it is something of a lost art to have a female companion at the birthing woman's bedside to provide continuous support.
+Until the Victorian Era, when birth became mostly a hospital affair, birth was primarily a woman-attended event as in the above painting by Joseph Witkowski.
+In the United States, it is something of a lost art to have the continuous presence of a female companion at the birthing woman's bedside.
 Furthermore, as the average American family has two children, most people do not have the opportunity to become truly comfortable and experienced with childbirth.
 Therein lies the value of a doula- an experienced labor support person.

 Doulas as the subject of research: studies suggest the presence of a doula leads to better birth outcomes for mom and baby.

 Research suggests doulas reduce the need for a cesarean by as much as 52% (Kozhimannil et al., 2016).
 This is great news as the CDC has identified a need to reduce the current United States cesarean rate of 32.2%.
 Doulas also reduce the need for intervention such as epidurals and increase maternal satisfaction even if intervention is needed.
 More funding for research regarding doulas is needed to determine likely causes of these differences.
 For a great rundown of the current research, see www.dona.org/cesarean-rates/.